HippoCampusRobotics/fav_docs/tutorials/ros_package.rst

    DESTINATION ${CATKIN_PACKAGE_BIN_DESTINATION}
    )

 If you want to run a Python programm, normally you would use a command like :code:`python /path/to/your/file/python_file.py`.
 This would work for our node, too.
 But instead of running our node by entering :code:`python ~/fav/catkin_ws/src/awesome_package/nodes/setpoint_publisher.py`, where we have to explicitly tell Python where it can find our file :file:`setpoint_publisher.py`, we can use :code:`rosrun`.
-One of the advantages of :code:`rosrun` is that we do not have to know, where the program/node is that we want to run.
+One of the advantages of :code:`rosrun` is that we do not have to know where the program/node is that we want to run.

 The general usage of the :code:`rosrun` command is :code:`rosrun <package_name> <executable_name>`.
-So for our :file:`awesome_package` and its :file:`motor_command_sender.py` it would be:
+So for our :file:`awesome_package` and its :file:`setpoint_publisher.py` it would be:

 .. code-block:: sh

-   rosrun awesome_package motor_command_sender.py
+   rosrun awesome_package setpoint_publisher.py

 If you try to do so right now, you will likely get an error message: